dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 While the Android platform supports issuing requests and receiving responses via URLs, the platform has better support for authentication via application package names.
 Specifically, an application receiving an explicit intent issued to its package receives an OS-validated package name of the client.
 Authenticating clients via packages does not require a handshake, is faster, and potentially more secure.

-If `androidPackagePrefixesAllowed` is set to a list of package prefixes, clients may contact the DiceKeys app on Android without going through the URL interface, need not have a URL on the `urlPrefixesAllowed` list, and need not use a handshake even if `requireAuthenticationHandshake` is set to true.
-If this value is set, `urlPrefixesAllowed` should always be set, even if to an empty list.
+If `androidPackagePrefixesAllowed` is set to a list of package prefixes, clients may contact the DiceKeys app on Android without going through the URL interface, need not have a URL on the `allow` list, and need not use a handshake even if `requireAuthenticationHandshake` is set to true.
+If this value is set, `allow` should always be set, even if to an empty list.

 ```TypeScript